crate/cratedb-guide/docs/integrate/oracle/index.md

 ::::{grid}

-:::{grid-item-card} Tutorial: Use CrateDB Toolkit
+:::{grid-item-card} Load data from Oracle
-:link: oracle-tutorial
+:link: oracle-usage
 :link-type: ref
 Load data from Oracle Database into CrateDB using CrateDB Toolkit.
 :::